The Albanian

-The Albanian (Der Albaner, Shqiptari) is a 2010 German-Albanian drama film directed by Johannes Naber and starring the Albanian award-winning Nik Xhelilaj.
+The Albanian (Der Albaner, Shqiptari) is a 2010 German-Albanian drama film directed by Johannes Naber and starring the Albanian actor Nik Xhelilaj.

 Plot

 For the sake of love and the situations imposed by the life in his country, Arben emigrates to Germany.
 An illegal emigration, in search of money, a subtle condition to protect his love; an adventure that unintentionally confronts him with the unmerciful world of crime.